 While all flavors of semantic conflicts can be reduced to direct and indirect interference through def-use overlapping, the actual mechanisms in which these effects occur may also vary.
-In the examples shown so far, the execution path was unique and the interferences always occurred in the modified code.
-This is not always the case.

-Control structures, subroutine calls, data-driven and event-driven execution schemes, all affect the number of different paths that the actual execution of code can take and thereby hide the effects of semantic interferences.
+In the examples shown so far, the execution path was sequential.
+This is not always the case: control structures, subroutine calls, data-driven and event-driven execution schemes, all affect the number of different paths that the actual execution of code can take and thereby hide the effects of semantic interferences.